Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 - Always 2 people per task to start with.
 - Be better to create releases in the future.
 (With jar files that actually run)
 - If a task is big and important, be sure to have everyone involved with it.
 (Example kd-tree)

+## Logbook 29/3 (Scribe Nikolaj)
+What we will do today:
+- Work on Coastlines, datastructure and refactoring

+Impediments:
+- We have a submission in another course that also has to be worked on today.

+Notes from meeting:
+- Jakob and Nikolaj plan to implement the datastructure on the develop branch.
+- Búgvi would like to get a better understanding of the datastructure - so he's going to help Jakob and Nikolaj.

+## Logbook 30/3 (Scribe Nikolaj)
+What we will do today:
+- Start with combining the Coastline feature with the new kd-tree datastructure.
+- Work on GUI

+Impediments:
+- A computer died, which ended costing us some time.
+- Jakob has to go at 16 pm.

+Notes from meeting:
+- We managed to get halfway through the process of finishing the implementation of the datastructure.
+- Changing themes now works flawless.
+- It is going to be a hard Friday.

+## Logbook 31/3 (Scribe Nikolaj)
+What we will do today:
+- Finish the implementation of the datastructure and (hopefully) get it to work.
+- Work on GUI
+- Work on Coastlines

+Impediments:
+- Jakob has to go at 17.30 pm

+Notes from meeting:
+- It works now!
+- We have to think about how we want to save all Elements (EnumMaps)

 ## Next logbook...